wp-plugins/thecartpress/readme.txt

 Tested up to: 3.3
 Stable Tag: 1.1.6

 Native eCommerce integration & interaction with WordPress.
 Flexibility & Scalability.

-Ideal for theme constructors!
+Ideal for merchants, themes constructors and developers.
+Use it as shopping cart, catalog or framework.

 == Description ==

-The Professional WordPress eCommerce Plugin
+The Professional WordPress eCommerce Plugin.

 TheCartPress is a WordPress e-commerce plugin natively integrated into WordPress.
 Therefore you can extend its functionality with plugins and themes to customize your store exactly in same way that you do with WordPress.